Social | Talent creativity

 The Group’s talent strategy is centered on “creating a place where diverse talent can shine”.
 As the foundation for this, the Group ensures pay equity and designs its compensation programs to be competitive in each market based on regional and country-specific labor market trends and best practices.

 In Japan, Bridgestone’s compensation program establishes salaries according to "role and responsibilities," "ability to demonstrate," and "achievement and growth," and the same compensation program is used for all employees regardless of their characteristics.
 Compensation levels are based on a survey conducted to ensure a competitive position in the market in talent acquisition and retention, and salary revisions are considered including their necessity each year based on social trends and other factors in Japan.
 In determining compensation for employees who are represented by labor unions, the Company holds labor management negotiations with the Bridgestone Labor Union every spring, and revises employee salaries in accordance with agreements reached.
 The Company holds labor management negotiations to maintain and ensure market competitiveness of its compensation levels, which are based on enhancing productivity and creativity, and to establish a compensation system that supports employees who are self-motivated to take on challenges and achieve growth.
 Regarding pay equity between male and female employees, there is a difference between male and female employees as a result of current talent portfolio in terms of job categories and the percentage of managerial positions, resulting in wage disparities.
-The Group is initiating efforts towards a more balanced talent portfolio, enhancing participation of female managers in key positions and strengthening recruitment of female employees, along with improving working environment at manufacturing sites as well.
+The Group is initiating efforts towards a more balanced talent portfolio, enhancing participation of female managers in key positions and strengthening recruitment of female employees, along with improving working environments at manufacturing sites.

 Regular annual market reviews ensure the compensation programs remain competitive and relevant within the industry landscape, providing the employees with compensation packages that reflect their true worth.
 Moreover, each program undergoes thorough scrutiny and approval by the Succession, Nomination, and Compensation Committee of BSAPIC's Board of Directors on an annual basis, demonstrating the commitment to transparency and fairness.